londelec/leandcxmlman/source/sections/communicationCfg/iec104Rsl.rst

 IEC104Rsl
 ^^^^^^^^^

-There is an option to use multiple redundant connections for communication between leandc and controlling (Master) stations ensuring a failure of a single communication channel will not disrupt the exchange of data.
+There is an option to use multiple redundant connections for communication between |leandcapp| and controlling (Master) stations ensuring a failure of a single communication channel will not disrupt the exchange of data.
-This option is currently available for leandc IEC60870-5-104 controlled station (Slave) mode and can be enabled by creating a redundancy group.
-Redundancy group is a number of leandc communication protocol instances which are working together allowing several controlling stations (Masters) to receive the same data over single/multiple communication channels.
-Only one controlling station (Master) within a redundancy group is in a 'Started state' which means it is exchanging the application data with leandc.
-Other controlling stations (Masters) are in a 'Stopped state', they only monitor availability of the communication channel and do not exchange the application data.
+This option is currently available for IEC60870-5-104 controlled station (Slave) instances and can be enabled by creating a so-called redundancy group.
+Redundancy group is a set of communication protocol instances working together and allowing several controlling stations (Masters) to receive the same data over single/multiple communication channels.
+Only one controlling station (Master) within a redundancy group is in a 'Started connection' state which means only this station is sending/receiving data.
+Other controlling stations (Masters) are in a 'Stopped connection' state, they only monitor availability of the communication channel, but do not send/receive data.

-In order to explain how to configure a redundancy group in leandc there are two terms 'Main' (:ref:`xmlelem-gp104sl` node) and 'Redundant' (:ref:`xmlelem-gp104Rsl` node) communication protocol instance used throughout this manual.
-There is no functional difference between 'Main' and 'Redundant' communication protocol instance as far as communication standard is concerned, these are only used to reference different types of nodes in leandc configuration.
+In order to explain how to set up a redundancy group 2 terms 'Main' (:ref:`xmlelem-gp104sl`) and 'Redundant' (:ref:`xmlelem-gp104Rsl`) communication protocol instance are used throughout this manual.
+There is no functional difference between 'Main' and 'Redundant' communication protocol instance as far as the communication standard is concerned.
+These terms are only used to differentiate communication instances in |leandcapp| configuration.

-IEC60870-5-104 controlled station (Slave) redundancy group in leandc is enabled as follows: any :ref:`xmlelem-gp104sl` node can be chosen as 'Main' communication protocol instance and redundancy is automatically enabled if one or more :ref:`xmlelem-gp104Rsl` nodes are linked to the 'Main' communication protocol instance.
-It is possible to link up to 15
+IEC60870-5-104 controlled station (Slave) redundancy group is enabled as follows: any :ref:`xmlelem-gp104sl` communication protocol instance can be chosen as 'Main' and redundancy is automatically enabled if one or more
+:ref:`xmlelem-gp104Rsl` instances are linked to the 'Main' instance.
-'Redundant' communication protocol instances to the same 'Main' communication protocol instance, thus creating a redundancy group of 16.
-This allows for up to 16 controlling (Master) stations to connect to leandc.
+It is possible to link up to 15 'Redundant' instances to the same 'Main' instance, thus creating a redundancy group of 16.
+This would allow up to 16 controlling (Master) stations to connect to |leandcapp|.

-No IO object XML configuration is required for 'Redundant' communication protocol instance, because it is always linked to 'Main' communication protocol instance, which has an IO object table and the application data will be shared by all instances within a redundancy group.
+No IO object tables are required for 'Redundant' communication protocol instance, because it is always linked to a 'Main' instance which has IO object tables.
+An identical set of IO objects is shared by all instances within a redundancy group.
 .. include-file:: sections/Include/sample_node.rstinc "" ":ref:`xmlelem-gp104Rsl`"

 .. code-block:: none